ANSANJAY/DiningPhilosophersSolution/5_Implementingphilosopher_fn( ).md

     - The philosopher releases the spoons using the `philosopher_release_both_spoons` API.
 This ensures the spoons are available for others.
     - Thereafter, the philosopher goes into a `sleep(1)` state, abiding by the problem's constraints, before trying to acquire the spoons again.

-### Abstraction and Implementation 🧠

-- Multithreaded programs often benefit from a **layer of abstraction**.
-- The high-level `philosopher_function` relies on supporting APIs (`philosopher_get_access_both_spoons` and `philosopher_release_both_spoons`).
-Even if their internal workings aren't discussed at this point, we understand their purpose.
-- The actual implementations of these APIs will be delved into later.

----

 ## Interview Questions & Answers 🤔💬